 If you want the Fatigue management of the Veteran and plan to do some sailing and less melee combat, the Son of Neptune is a good choice.
 The Spanish, English and French all have a hard time getting access to units with Expert Sailors so this is a good way to spruce up your sailing reliability and keep Fatigue off.

 Advisors and Hostages

-These characters work very differently than the Fighting Men.
+These Blood & Plunder Characters work very differently than the Fighting Men.
 They have their own model and don’t cost the value of a standard model in your unit in addition to the cost listed in the rule book.
 They also don’t have weapons and can’t fight or be killed in melee combat.
 Its also worth mentioning that these Characters have to be attached to the Commander’s unit and this would fill that Character slot and exclude the possibility of attaching another character to his unit.

 At 10 points the Merchant is the most expensive character you can buy but he can save you a lot of points as well.

 All units making Ranged attacks against the unit containing the Merchant apply a +1 penalty to their Shoot test.
 This can be very powerful, especially at sea when that penalty will protect the entire ship section (which potentially protects another unit).

 Making your command unit more durable is pretty nice.
 For 10 points it needs to be pretty powerful.
 I figure if that ability saves 2-4 models over the course of a game it’s paid for itself.

 I’ve used this Character with the Natives in Piraguas to compensate for the lack of Hard Cover, but that only works if your opponent isn’t using cannons.
 I believe the Merchants ability won’t apply to cannons targeting a structure with a unit inside so that Canoe or Piragua won’t get any advantage vs cannons.